Noise Abatement Notices – Service Please!

 Drafting a notice is not as simple as printing off a standard template (as you would expect with a parking ticket).
 Some minor issues may be tolerated by an understanding magistrate or judge.
 However, it is not uncommon for a seemingly simple and inoffensive notice to be quashed due to a small informality or error.
 The costs to the Council in such cases can be considerable; so it is really important that notices are considered carefully before service.
 The way it is served is also important.

 Having a notice served on the perpetrator will often be good news to the victim.
 They will know that the recipient has been given a formal “last chance” warning and will be reassured that their complaint is being taken seriously by the local authority.
 Getting to that point may be difficult though.
-However, many of the resources provided in our members areas will help get you to that point more quickly.
+Stay positive and make use of the many resources provided in our Tutorial (which will help get you to that point more quickly).